-Students of Morningside University have the right to appeal a decision concerning any sanction imposed by the Office of Residence Life.
-The process will be similar to the Resolution Procedures appeal process, except the Dean of Students will assign two people from the Resolution Team to hear and determine the outcome of the appeal.
+Students at Morningside University have the right to appeal a decision concerning any sanction imposed by the Director of Residence Life or the Director of Safety and Security.
+The process will be similar to the Resolution Procedures appeal process, except the Vice President for Student Life and Enrollment will assign two people from the Resolution Team to hear and determine the outcome of the appeal.